 Additionally, using a tool that can show you the number of discovered pages is the only way to ensure that search engines are indexing your site.
 If this number is significantly lower than expected then you know you need to rectify this.
 It also eliminates the need of having to try the ‘site:domainname’ command in Google to bring up all indexed pages.
 If you have a big site you will definitely benefit from this feature.

-WWW resolve: Search engines dislike duplicate content which is often created by not having www resolve, or you’ve not set your preferred domain.
+WWW resolve: Search engines dislike duplicate content which is often created by not having www resolve.
 Although this information can be viewed by in Google Search console having a tool that can monitor by syncing to Google Search console will save you a little time.

 2. Mobile friendliness

 Updates to Google’s algorithm, like ‘mobilegeddon’ and mobile first index means that site owners need to give more consideration to mobile users if they want that ‘boost’ promised by Google.
 When selecting an SEO auditing tool being able to assess the friendliness of your mobile site is essential criteria.
 Helpful assessment points include: